Single tubers are finger-size roots that were divided off the mother tuber. Single tubers are guaranteed to have one eye.

-Our dahlia clumps are imported from Holland and stored in Vermont at 42F and 80% humidity.
-They are not processed overseas or packed in bulk.
-We handpick, label and package them here because we want to see each product before it goes out to you.
+Our dahlia clumps are imported from Holland, England or Poland, and stored in Vermont at 42F and 80% humidity.
+They are not processed overseas or packaged by machines.
+We handpick and label all tubers here because we want to see each product before it goes out to you.
 We make sure the tubers don’t dry out, freeze or get damaged during transportation.

 Shipping tuber clumps is more expensive than shipping single tubers, because they are larger and heavier and take up more space and weight when shipping.
 We can fit about 10-12 tubers in a large USPS flat rate box, as opposed to 25-30 single tubers for the same size box.